 - the common goals of the parties;

-- the roles of each party;
+- the roles and responsibilities of each party;

-- any agreed upon deadlines; and
+- any agreed-upon deadlines;

 - how the parties will resolve disputes.

-What Are the Key Differences Between Contracts and MOUs?
+What are the Key Differences Between Contracts and MOUs?

 Contracts | MOUs |